gpeterson406/Greenwood_Book/_book/08-multipleLinearRegression.md

 ## General recommendations for MLR interpretations and VIFs	{#section8-5}

-There are some important issues to remember^[This section was inspired by a similar section from De Veaux, Velleman, and Bock (2011).] when interpreting regression models that can result in common mistakes.
+There are some important issues to remember^[This section was inspired by a similar section from @DeVeaux2011.] when interpreting regression models that can result in common mistakes.

 * **Don't claim to "hold everything constant" for a single individual**: